Youngwolf1810/Kaustav-blog/content/blogs/13-09-20/index.md

 ---
-path: "blogs/first-blog"
 title: "Online Courses vs building projects"
 date: "2020-09-13T16:45:01.889Z"
 description: "This is my first post on my new blog!
 How exciting!

-I'm sure I'll write a lot more interesting things in the future."
+I'm sure I'll write a lot more interesting things in the future.
+Online Courses or building projects.Which is the best way to learn coding?In this blog I have shared my views on both and what is the best way."
 ---

 ###Introduction